 Vegetarian Scotch Broth

-Traditional Scotch broth is made with mutton and I’ve taken that out completely and used vegetable stock instead.
+I’ve taken the mutton out completely and used vegetable stock instead.
 You can either make your own or use stock pots or cubes.

 I’ve made my version of Scotch broth vegetarian (actually vegan) as I like to cut out meat now and then.
 And since this is Veganuary and we are all looking towards healthier options it seemed like a good time to share this super tasty soup recipe with you.